A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Conclusions

 \section{Conclusions}

 A systematic search for Pop\ III stars during the EoR through the HeII$\lambda$1640 line poses several challenges.
 We predict more than 400 Pop\ III systems could be discovered in $M_\star \gtrsim 10^{7.5} ~ \si{M_\odot}$ galaxies within existing/ongoing JWST surveys at these redshifts.
-However, considerable uncertainty surrounds the luminosity of their intrinsic HeII emission, which might vary from $\sim 2 \times 10^{40} ~ \si{erg.s^{-2}}$ up to $\sim 10^{42} ~ \si{erg.s^{-2}}$ depending on the adopted Pop\ III model (e.g. with/without mass loss, and for different assumptions on the star-formation--efficiency parameter $\eta_\mathrm{III}$).
+However, considerable uncertainty surrounds the luminosity of their intrinsic HeII emission, which might vary from $\sim 2 \times 10^{40} ~ \si{erg.s^{-2}}$ up to $\sim 10^{42} ~ \si{erg.s^{-2}}$ depending on the adopted Pop\ III model.
+The uncertainty is mainly driven by the assumption on the star-formation efficiency parameter $\eta_\mathrm{III}$, while the presence/absence of mass loss only accounts for a factor of order unity.
+Different assumptions on the Pop\ III IMFs can bring these numbers down by up to a factor $\sim 1/350$.
 Dust absorption can also further dampen this emission along unfavourable lines-of-sight.
 While promising candidates such as GN-z11 exist (with an inferred high $\eta_\mathrm{III} \sim 0.1$, and essentially dust-free), it remains unclear how representative such bright targets are.
-Moreover, many similar targets might fall outside our FoVs, even more than 90\% when considering small FoVs as for NIRSpec/MOS.
+Moreover, many similar targets might fall outside our FoVs, even more than 90 \% when considering small FoVs as for NIRSpec/MOS.